DiLi-Lab/PoTeC/README.md

 ## Data Overview
-All the data that was used to create the corpus and that was obtained during the experiments is made available.
+The data that was used to create the corpus and that was obtained during the experiments is made available in various stages.
 The data is stored in respective sub folders each of which contains a README that provides more information about the data and how to use it. **For a detailed description of the data types, format and content, please refer to the [CODEBOOK](./CODEBOOK.md).**